Enalean/tuleap-documentation-en/languages/en/user-guide/webhook.rst

 Artifact Creation
 """""""""""""""""

-Trigerred when an artifact is created.
+Triggered when an artifact is created.

 .. code-block:: javascript